You are here

 Select Business School offerings, excluding core courses, are open to Columbia University graduate degree candidates, post-baccalaureate students in the School of Continuing Education and Undergraduate Seniors at Columbia College, Barnard College, School of Engineering and the School of General Studies.
 Non-Business School students may take no more than 3 credits of business school courses per semester and no more than twelve credits during their entire Columbia course of study.

-- Applications for B-term electives will be accepted from 10:00am on Wednesday October 22nd until 4:00pm on Tuesday October 28th
+- Applications for Spring Term electives will be accepted from 10:00am on Wednesday January 22nd until 4:00pm on Friday Januarty

-- All Fall cross-registration applications will be processed no later than Monday November 3rd
+- All Spring cross-registration applications for Full Term and A Term courses be processed no later than Friday January 30th.

 The site will not be active outside these periods of time.
 Only seats with appropriate open capacity will be made available for cross-registration application.
 If a course is not made available to cross-registrants through the application process, there is no other form of appeal to gain access to the course.